trisacrypto/trisa/docs/content/testnet/rvasps.en.md

 ##### SendPartial

-For the `SendPartial` policy, the rVASP sends an envelope containing a complete transaction payload and a partial identity payload containing a full originator identity and a partial beneficiary identity.
-It expects a response envelope containing the full beneficiary information and a `received_at` timestamp in order to complete the transaction.
+For the `SendPartial` policy, the rVASP sends an envelope containing a transaction payload and a partial identity payload containing a full originator identity and a partial beneficiary identity.
+For acceptance, the recipient must complete the identity payload by filling in the beneficiary identity.

 ##### SendFull

-For the `SendFull` policy, the rVASP sends an envelope containing a complete transaction payload and a complete identity payload.
-This envelope should be resealed and echoed back to the rVASP with a `received_at` timestamp in order to complete the transaction.
+For the `SendFull` policy, the rVASP sends an envelope containing a transaction payload and a complete identity payload.
+For acceptance, the recipient must reseal and echo the envelope back with a `received_at` timestamp.

 ##### SendError

-The `SendError` policy exists to test handling for error envelopes.
-In this policy, the rVASP will simply send an error envelope with the `ComplianceCheckFail` TRISA error code.
+For the `SendError` policy, the rVASP will simply send an error envelope with the `ComplianceCheckFail` TRISA error code.
+This is useful for simluating asynchronous rejections or cancellations from the rVASP.

 ### Sending a TRISA message to an rVASP